ChienChienChien/Material_Forecasting_System/README.md

   </tr>
 </table>

-### Replace Manual Preparation with Daily Automated Monitoring
+### From Manual Consolidation to Daily Automated Monitoring

-Previously, one employee spent approximately three hours each week preparing data and forecasting inventory.
-The system now completes data extraction, supply-and-demand forecasting, result updates, and Teams alert distribution automatically every day, with no manual initiation required.
+Previously, one person spent approximately three hours each week consolidating data and forecasting inventory.
+The process is now fully automated each day—covering data collection, supply-and-demand forecasting, result updates, and Teams alert notifications—without any manual initiation.

 It currently covers more than 50 raw materials representing approximately NT$1 billion in monthly material costs and continuously supports material supply and production scheduling decisions.